Speaker: Rev. Chris Hockman

 The Shot that Echoes Still

 Dr. Martin Luther King Jr.’s assassination marked a blow to the struggle for racial equality from which the U.S. has still not healed.
-In an essay published in 1972, writer James Baldwin reflected on attending the funeral, and how King’s death signaled the end of … read more.
+In an essay published in 1972, writer James Baldwin reflected on attending the funeral, and how King’s death signaled the end of civility for the civil-rights movement.
+Both heartbreaking and hopeful, Baldwin’s … Continue reading The Shot that Echoes Still

 Universalizing Faith